rafayet-git/hos.sh/_posts/2025-08-02-overthewire-narnia-writeup.md

 date: 2025-08-02
 tags: ctf overthewire c/cpp
 ---

-After an almost year-long hiatus, I've come back to OverTheWire.org to work on the next CTF wargame.
+After an almost year-long hiatus, I've come back to this site to work on the next CTF wargame.
 This post contains my writeup to all the levels, complete with my thinking process and context.

 Narnia helped me learn and understand more about how code works at a binary level, especially with how I could use vulnerabilities in machine code and C code/functions in order to gain higher access, and how I could prevent these issues from happening in my own code.